Musical elements in the discrete-time representation of sound: Variation in the basic note

 For linear amplification -- but not linear perception -- it is sufficient to use an appropriate sequence $\{a_i\}$:

-Here the convertion between decibels and amplitude is convenient.
-In this way, the equations~\ref{ampDec} and \ref{transAmp} specify a transition of $V_{dB}$ decibels:

-for the general case of amplitude variations following a geometric progression.
-The greater the value of $\alpha$, the smoother the sound introduction and more intense its end. $\alpha>1$ results in volume transitions commonly called \emph{slow fade}, while $\alpha<1$ results in \emph{fast fade}\cite{guillaume}.

-The linear transitions will be used for AM and FM synthesis, while logarithmic transitions are proper tremolos and vibratos, as developed in subsection~\ref{subsec:tvaf}.
-A non-oscillatory exploration of these variations is in the music piece \emph{Transita para metro}, which code is online as part of the \massa\ toolbox\cite{MASSA}.
+The linear transitions will be used for AM and FM synthesis, while exponential transitions are proper tremolos and vibratos, as developed in Section~\ref{subsec:tvaf}.
+A non-oscillatory exploration of these variations is in the music piece \emph{ParaMeter transitions}~\cite{MASSA}.

-\subsection{Application of Digital Filters}
+\subsection{Application of digital filters}

-This subsection is limited to a description of sequences processing, by convolution and differential equations, and immediate applications, as its complexity escapes the scope of this study\footnote{The implementation of filters comprehends an area of recognized complexity, with dedicated literature and software implementations.
-The reader is welcome to visit the bibliography for further discussion~\cite{Openheim,smith}.}.
-Filter applications can be part of the synthesis process or made subsequently as part of processes commonly called ``sound treatment''.
+This subsection is limited to a description of sequences processing by convolution and difference equations, and immediate applications, as a thorough discussion of filtering is beyond the scope of this study\footnote{The implementation of filters encompasses an area of recognized complexity, with dedicated literature and software~\cite{Openheim,smith}.}.
+With this procedure it is possible to achieve reverberators, equalizers, \emph{delays}, to name a few of a variety of other filters for sound processing used to obtain musical/artistic effects.
+Filter employment can be part of the synthesis process or made subsequently as part of processes commonly referred to as ``acoustic/sound treatment''.